logo

 That refusal is said to have deeply frustrated the heir to the throne, and it appears the King has now followed suit in his disappointment.

-Royal watchers note that both Beatrice and Eugenie were conspicuously absent from the Cheltenham Festival last week, and sources suggest they are unlikely to appear at major upcoming events including Trooping the Colour, the Chelsea Flower Show, or Wimbledon.
+Royal watchers note that both Princess Beatrice and Princess Eugenie were conspicuously absent from the Cheltenham Festival earlier this year, and sources suggest they are unlikely to appear at major events including Trooping the Colour, the Chelsea Flower Show, or Wimbledon.

 Princess Eugenie and Princess Beatrice during Trooping The Colour, the Queen's annual birthday parade, on 8 June 2019 in London, England. | Source: Getty Images